Positions

 -

 Awareness of the importance of the ocean is a fundamental prerequisite for its protection and sustainable use.
 Many people are unaware of how much they depend directly or indirectly on the ocean - be it for food, oxygen or climate regulation.
-Campaigns and educational programs that promote knowledge about marine ecology and the impact of human activities can bring about decisive changes.
+Campaigns and educational programmes that promote knowledge about the ocean and the impact of human activities on it can bring about decisive change.
 Greater ocean awareness motivates individuals and societies to take an active role in protecting the ocean.
 This creates a broad basis for the implementation of global and regional marine protection measures.

 -